xiaofeizhang19/airportChallengeJS/README.md

 Week 5 weekly challenge at Makers Academy.

-Re-write of the ciarport challenge in JavaScript.
+Re-write of the airport challenge in JavaScript.

-For introduction refer to [https://github.com/makersacademy/airport_challenge](Airport Challenge).
+For introduction refer to [Airport Challenge](https://github.com/makersacademy/airport_challenge).